TakYuChan/ourDailyApp/README.md

 - helpers: Help to do Conditional Routing, IsUserRedirect or ProtectedRoute

-- utils: Custom JavaScript only files e.g. selectionMap.js (Maybe used for doing data allocation.)
+- utils: Custom JavaScript only files e.g. selectionMap.js (Maybe used for doing data allocation.), also including the utils files relating to styled-components

 - fixtures: json files used to drain data to the database or static data